abhishekh-srivastava/abhishekh-srivastava.github.io/_pages/services.md

 Editor
 ======
-I am an editor of the following scientific journals.
+I serve as an editor of the following scientific journals.

 <ol reversed>
 <li> Atmosphere (MDPI)- Topic Editor.
 2020 - present </li>